nealstammers/FormBuilder-Craft-CMS/README.md

 ***

-**Note** - I have updated a lot of the code so if you have already been using this pluging you'll need to uninstall it first and install this one.
+**Note** - I have updated a lot of the code so if you have already been using this pluging you'll need to uninstall it first and install it again.
 Sorry, but there were a lot of changes and creating db migrations was not an option.

 # Installation